peteraellig/OMTplay/README.md

 When I first read about OMT during the release of vMix29 and saw the DLLs, I was determined to get something like this up and running.
 This is the result.
 It runs flawlessly on all my PCs
+With the help of Copilot and a lot of patience, **we** managed it.
 All Intel machines with Nvidia or Intel graphics.
 Unfortunately, I was unable to control the bandwidth.
 In the first version of vMix29, a connection required approx. 50-80 Mbits, in the current version it's approx. 150-170 Mbits.
-Perhaps someone else can continue researching this.
+But maybe my first project was 50i and now it's 50p.
+Perhaps someone would like to continue the research on this application — or it might inspire ideas for a better app.
 For me, at the moment, it's “goal achieved.”

 Video soon worked perfectly with the BGRA format.
-Making Audio working was a bit more tricky, but with the help of Copilot and a lot of patience, **we** managed it.
+Making Audio working was a bit more tricky.
+Copilot then also commented on the finished code neatly.
 Audio Conversion: vMix/OMTMediaFrame to NAudio.
 The vMix/OMT protocol delivers audio frames in a planar 32-bit floating point format (FPA1).
 This means that for each channel, all samples are stored sequentially (channel 1 samples, then channel 2 samples, etc.), rather than interleaved.
 Steps for conversion to NAudio: